xquilt/note-taking-app/readme.md

-This is a new project where i'm planning on making a new note-taking application from scratch .
+This is a new project where i'm planning on making a new timer application from scratch .
 -application features
     -command line based tool (cli tool)
     -written entirely in vaniall javascript